Aufuray/ross-sea-project/README.md

 My group used some Mathematical methods in Computational Science to extract information from the satelite data, understand and observe sea ice behavior on the Ross Sea.

-We got an A for the project, btw :)
+We got an A for the project :)

 # Installation #